Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Does sitting for long periods contribute to pain?

-Yes, prolonged sitting can weaken the lower back muscles and increase pressure on the spine, leading to stiffness and discomfort.
+Yes, prolonged sitting can cause tightness in the hip flexors and tilting of the pelvis when standing, leading to stiffness and discomfort.

 Worried About Pain?

 It’s time to stop.
-Book an appointment today with Dr. Kirill and get back your mobility.
+Book an appointment today with Dr. Kirill and get your mobility back.